Spatial Profiles of 3I/ATLAS CN and Ni Outgassing from Keck/KCWI Integral Field Spectroscopy: Data

 \section{Data}

 We obtained a KCWI spectrum on UTC 2025-08-24 06:06:49 (observation midpoint), along with two solar analogs and a flux calibration standard.
 3I/ATLAS was at a heliocentric and geocentric distance of 2.75 and 2.60 au when our spectrum was taken.
 We used the small image slicer, providing an 8\arcsec\ by 20\arcsec\ field with a slice width of 0.35\arcsec.
 The blue channel used the BL grating, providing a spectral resolving power of $R\approx3600$.
 The blue central wavelength was 4500\AA.
 The reliable wavelength coverage in the blue is from 3400 \AA\ to 5500\AA.
 The total on-source integration time was 900~seconds.
 We reduced our KCWI data following standard \texttt{PypeIt} procedures \citep{pypeit:joss_pub}.
-We used calibration dome flats to perform flat fielding, and we co-added the reduced, flux-calibrated cubes to create our final data cubes.
+We used calibration dome flats for flat-fielding and co-added the reduced, flux-calibrated cubes to create our final data cubes. \texttt{PypeIt} is not designed for non-sidereal objects, and the resulting flux calibration was disparate from the similar epoch ($\sim$1~day difference) spectra from both UH88/SNIFS (which is spectrophotometric) \citet{Hoogendam25_SNIFS} by a factor of $\sim$20 in the continuum region.
+It is likewise a factor, based on visual inspection, similar to that in the VLT/XSHOOTER data from \citep{Rahatgaonkar2025}.
+We apply this correction to our spectrum, and it is these corrected flux values we use for subsequent analyses, since both instruments have well-calibrated reduction pipelines that have previously been used for non-sidereal objects.
+KCWI lacks a pipeline that is similarly well tested; this is the most accurate flux calibration we can obtain at this time.
 We extracted the spectrum using a 3\arcsec~aperture (beyond 3\arcsec, the aperture falls off the nearest chip edge).
 Figure \ref{fig:whitelight_broad} shows the 3400 \AA\ to 5500 \AA\ image from our KCWI spectrum.